Eziohao/frontend-nanodegree-feedreader/README.md

 ### 2. Testing file is in the jasmine/spec/feedreader.js

-### 3. You can open the index.html file in the root.
+### 3. You can open the index.html file in the root to run the feedreader and testing.

 ### 4. Testing results show on the bottom of the page.